apereo/cas/docs/cas-server-documentation/installation/CouchDb-Service-Management.md

 [CouchDB](http://couchdb.apache.org/) is a highly available, open source NoSQL database server based on [Erlang/OTP](http://www.erlang.org) and its mnesia database.
-The intention of this registry is to leverage the capability of CouchDB server to provide high availability to CAS.
+The intention of this registry is to leverage the capability of CouchDB server to provide high availability to CAS across multiple data centers.

 ## Configuration